ajinkyabodade/AngularJs-Notes/README.md

  To learn AngularJs from these notes just follow the exercises given in the notes and try to implement them for better understanding

+ You must practice the below Exercise otherwise you will not understand the AngularJs.

 ## Getting Started: